A recent study published in The Journal of Physiology found different amounts of weekly exercise had varied effects on middle and central arteries.

 Middle arteries supply oxygenated blood to the head and neck and central arteries supply the chest and abdomen.
 The study’s results found that two to three days of exercise per week may be sufficient to minimize stiffening of the body’s middle-sized arteries.
 However, four to five days of exercise per week will keep both the body’s middle-sized arteries and larger, central arteries healthier and young.

 More research is required to study whether or not diet and societal factors had an influence on the results.

 “This work is really exciting because it enables us to develop exercise programs to keep the heart youthful and even turn back time on older hearts and blood vessels,” Dr. Benjamin Levine, co-author of the study, said in a press release.

 When working out at a gym it’s always best to look and feel the part.
-ActiveInstinct is the latest up and coming store for gym apparel and equipment.
+Sweatband.com have been selling gym apparel and equipment for more than twenty years.
 Check them out here